geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 1. If you are using keycloak (configured with Groups in the `fo` response), then uncomment the `er` bean and comment out the `er` bean.
 2. If you are using Azure AD (MS Graph API for the user's groups), then then uncomment the `er` bean and comment out the `er` bean.

-The easiest way to test is to obtain a Bearer Token, and then use a browser plugin to add the [Authorization: Bearer <token>]{.title-ref} header to all requests.
+The easiest way to test is to obtain a Bearer Token, and then use a browser plugin to add the ``Authorization: Bearer <token>`` header to all requests.
 When you visit the Geonetwork website, you should see yourself logged in with the appropriate permissions.

 #### Other Providers